arc-space/arc-whitepaper/index.md

 ###### > Have fun

 Create a fun and challenging experience where the rivalry plays out by assigning time and resources to those you support.
-A game where the players set the direction of the universe they explore, expand, and create.
+A game where the players set the direction of the universe they explore, expand, and ultimatly create as well.

 ###### > Thrive